Uberspace/lab/source/guide_rocketchat.rst

 .. tag_list::

-Rocket.Chat_ is an self hostable, open source chat software written in JavaScript.
+Rocket.Chat_ is an self hosted, open source chat software written in JavaScript.

 ----